 How to Register

 A new register is then published on 1 December each year and this list remains in force until the end of November the following year.
-However, this list is then updated each month because people can now register at any time.
+However, this list is then updated at the beginning of each month because people can register at any time.
 The deadline to be included on the monthly update list is usually around 3 weeks before the date of the update.
 There are exceptions to this schedule - including during the annual canvass in October to December, and in the run up to an election.

 Two versions of the register

 There are two versions of the electoral register - the full version and the edited version.
 Your details will appear on the full version of the register, but you can choose whether or not your details appear on the edited register.